 As a result of this intense heat-treatment process, a protective soot layer is formed on shou sugi ban wood repelling water and providing maximum UV protection.
 Also the wood is case hardened and shrinks/expands less, resulting in straight walls.

-It will not break your budget if you’re already working on custom homes.
-The average price per sq/ft of shou sugi ban wood is $7 – $15 depending on the specs.
-This is very reasonable for solid wood siding.
+It will not break your budget if you’re already working on custom homes, the price of our shou sugi ban is very reasonable for solid wood siding.

 Markets and logistics factor in to cost.
 Things such as shipping & packing materials, lead times, and even inflation can influence the price of shou sugi ban together with lumber market movement.